-I’m used to seeing people my age live in shoeboxes when I visit New York, but this place is massive.
+I’m used to seeing people my age live in shoeboxes when I visit New York, but this place is huge.
 There are four bedrooms, a spacious living room with an open concept kitchen, and hardwood floors.
-Granted, she doesn’t live there alone, but she could if she wanted—she just prefers renting out the rooms to subsidise her own rent.
+Granted, she doesn’t live there alone, but she could if she wanted—she just prefers renting out the rooms to subsidize her own rent.
 The 26-year-old applies that same business savvy to her primary job—wholesale distributing weed in New York State.

 Queen C (more on the nickname later), sources her weed in California, and then has drivers truck it across the country to New York, in shipments of 100 to 400 pounds at a time.
 She then supplies local dealers and delivery services.
 In the last eight years, she’s become a millionaire off a business that started as a side hustle.

 She credits being a “petite Asian woman” as a key factor in her success because she thinks it makes her appear more trustworthy than her male competitors.
 But she admits there’s a dark side to her career.

 “I am Queen C; I am this badass bitch.
 But I do have this secret,” she says.